Check out our new music video

 Exclusive Listen to faultlines upcoming album, Bittersweet Revival, COMING THIS YEAR

 Faultlines will release their full-length studio album, Bittersweet Revival, this fall to follow their 2016 EP Telephone Philosophies.
-The music video for lead single ‘Rain’ RECENTLY PREMIERED ON YOUTUBE.
+The music video for ‘LOVE IS ALL WE OWN’ WILL PREMIERE ON YOUTUBE THIS OCTOBER.